miklevin/MikeLev.in/_posts/2024-09-12-nix-flakes.md

 All the cool kids are using `uv` today instead of pip, and if you want that version, you can check the article: [Replacing `pip` In Python Nix Flake With `uv`](/python-nix-flake-uv/).
-And more yabbering on why all this works so well can be found at the article: [Nix Flake Python Solution: Venv, Cuda, macOS/Windows, Etc.](/nix-flake-python/).
+And if you want more yabbering about why all this works so well, travel into the future to this article: [Nix Flake Python
+Solution: Venv, Cuda, macOS/Windows, Etc.](/nix-flake-python/).

 Oh yeah, and the GitHub repos are here:

 - [GitHub repo for Python Nix Flake using `pip`](https://github.com/miklevin/darwinix)
 - [GitHub repo for Python Nix Flake using `uv`](https://github.com/miklevin/python_nix_flake)

+> And Now back to the regularly scheduled article.
+If you got what you need,
+> surf away!
+Below is the history that led up to this awesome nix flake.

+---

 ## Introduction